sigsep/open-unmix-paper-joss/paper.md

 # Abstract

-Music separation is very active research topic...
+- What is Music separation / applications

-``Open-Unmix`` is a reference implementation of a state-of-the-art deep learning based music separation model.
-The code is targeted at researchers and users as it was designed from the ground up to...
+- ``Open-Unmix`` is a reference implementation of a state-of-the-art deep learning based music separation model.
+3 Frameworks.
+- The code is targeted at researchers and users as it was designed.
+- machine learning people don't know how to handle audio.
+- Domain knowledge is needed to set up a successful pipeline.

-- deliver state-of-the-art results
+- state-of-the-art results (open).
-- being open-source
+- being open-source.
-- basis for future research
+- basis for future research.
+- open unmix as the missing piece for the community.

 # Introduction

 - open up to deep learning community,
-- machine learning people don't know how to handle audio.
 - Explain the story of music separation and how it got popular in research
 - list applications
 - Explain how and when deep neural network based music separation outperformed existing methods.